petrosvisconte/lightfetch/README.md

 # lightfetch
-A lightweight system information fetcher for Linux
+A lightweight system information fetcher for Linux.
+Written in bash.

 Requires:
 - bc (for floating point arithmetic)